 Monteiro has been a guest soloist with numerous orchestras, including the Orquestra Filarmonia das Beiras, Orquestra do Norte, the Orquestra Sinfónica de Palma de Mallorca, Orquestra Clássica da Madeira, Orquestra Sinfónica Portuguesa and the English Chamber Orchestra.

-A noted recording artist, Monteiro´s discography is available on Numérica-Multimédia, Movieplay Classics (Orfeu), Centaur Records, Companhia Nacional de Música (CNM), Naxos and Brilliant Classics.
+A noted recording artist, Bruno Monteiro´s discography is available on Numérica-Multimédia, Movieplay Classics (Orfeu), Centaur Records, Companhia Nacional de Música (CNM), Naxos, Brilliant Classics and Etcetera Records.

 For the Numérica-Multimedia label, Monteiro recorded the albums DEBUT, containing Franck´s Sonata and the 3rd Grieg Sonata ("the attention to detail, the correct phrasing and the care in the expression.
 Everything is clear, sincere and vehement " - Jornal de Letras), 20th CENTURY EXPRESSIONS, with Szymanowski´s Sonata, Bloch´s Sonata no. 1 and the Much Ado About Nothing Suite by Korngold ("In the Szymanowski, an undeniable intensity flows in his reading.
 In the Bloch, a work which is mentally and physically exhausting (for sure), Bruno Monteiro puts out a magnificent interpretation.
 Finally, the Korngold, much lighter than the preceding works, Monteiro has a technically irreproachable reading and displays a complete sense of character in each piece" - Diário de Notícias), IN RECITAL, with Brahms´s Scherzo, the 1st Fauré Sonata, Respighi´s Sonata and Zigeunerweisen by Sarasate ("brilliant sound, a musical statement always maintained with vehemence and a sense of the tensions, romantic outbursts in the sections of "cantabile" and a technical domain that permits Monteiro to surpass with nonchalance the difficulties of the virtuoso writing" - Público) and SOLO, with Bach's Partita no. 2, Prokofieff´s Sonata, the Recitative und Scherzo-Caprice by Kreisler, and Ysaÿe’s Obsession Sonata ("lyricism, rhythmic vigour, technical agility and a strong emotional involvement " - Público).